This paper is based upon Hawaii Tax Information Releases #90-14 and

 c.
 There are insufficient funds from the sale to pay the withholding

-amount and an approved N288B from has been received from the state
+amount and an approved N288B from has been received from

 d.
 In the year prior to the sale, the property was used as a primary

 residence and the sales price is $300,000 or less.

 though the HARPTA law may not apply, capital gains taxes may still

 be due the state.
 This particularly applies to the exceptions in

 12.c and 12.d.above.